Skin Bioengineering Laboratory

 Our laboratory is uniquely positioned to address some of the challenges in burns treatment.
 As part of the Victorian Adult Burns Service, which provides the state wide service for all adult severely injured burn patients, we are committed to a bench to bedside model of research to provide our patients with lifesaving therapies.

-Using CEA technique we are able to culture a patient's own keratinocytes from a small skin biopsy to obtain large amounts of cultured epithelium within 3 weeks in a clinical trial setting.
+Using CEA technique we are able to culture patients’ own keratinocytes from a small skin biopsy to obtain sheets of cultured epithelium on a fibrin carrier within 3 weeks in a clinical trial setting.

 Tissue-engineering a Human Skin Equivalent (HSE)